keyboardio/Kaleidoscope/docs/UPGRADING.md

   `Layer.forEachActiveLayer()` to walk the active layers in order (from least recent to most).

-### Implementation of type Key internally changed from C++ union to class

-The deprecated functions continue to work, but they will be removed by **2020-09-16**.

 #### For end-users

 This is a breaking change only if your code accesses the member `raw` of